usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 #### 6.1.1.
 Enrollment

-The following requirements apply when an authenticator is bound to an identity as a result of a successful identity proofing transaction, as described in [SP 800-63A](sp800-63a.html).
+The following requirements apply when an authenticator is bound to an identity as a result of a successful identity proofing transaction, as described in [[SP 800-63A]](sp800-63a.html).

-At IAL 2, the CSP SHALL bind at least one, and SHOULD bind at least two, authenticators to the subscriber's online identity.
+At IAL2, the CSP SHALL bind at least one, and SHOULD bind at least two, authenticators to the subscriber's online identity.
 Binding of multiple authenticators is preferred in order to recover from loss or theft of their primary authenticator.
-While at IAL 1 all identifying information is self-asserted, creation of online material or an online reputation makes it undesirable to lose control of an account as result of the loss of an authenticator.
-The second authenticator makes it possible to securely recover from that situation and thus a CSP SHOULD bind at least two authenticators to the subscriber's credential at IAL 1 as well.
+While at IAL1 all identifying information is self-asserted, creation of online material or an online reputation makes it undesirable to lose control of an account as result of the loss of an authenticator.
+The second authenticator makes it possible to securely recover from that situation and thus a CSP SHOULD bind at least two authenticators to the subscriber's credential at IAL1 as well.

-At IAL 2 and above, identifying information is associated with the online identity and the subscriber has undergone an identity proofing process as described in SP 800-63A.
+At IAL2 and above, identifying information is associated with the online identity and the subscriber has undergone an identity proofing process as described in SP 800-63A.
 As a result, authenticators at the same AAL as the desired IAL SHALL be bound to the account.
-For example, if the subscriber has successfully completed proofing at IAL 2, AAL 2 or 3 authenticators are appropriate to bind to the IAL 2 identity.
-While a CSP MAY bind an AAL 1 authenticator to an IAL 2 identity, if the subscriber is authenticated at AAL 1, the CSP SHALL NOT expose personal information, even if self-asserted, to the subscriber.
+For example, if the subscriber has successfully completed proofing at IAL2, AAL2 or AAL3 authenticators are appropriate to bind to the IAL2 identity.
+While a CSP MAY bind an AAL1 authenticator to an IAL2 identity, if the subscriber is authenticated at AAL1, the CSP SHALL NOT expose personal information, even if self-asserted, to the subscriber.
 As above, the availability of additional authenticators provides backup methods of authentication if an authenticator is damaged, lost, or stolen.

 Enrollment and binding MAY be broken up into a number of separate physical encounters or electronic transactions.
 Two electronic transactions are considered to be separate if they are not part of the same protected session.
 In these cases, the following methods SHALL be used to ensure that the same party acts as applicant throughout the processes:

-1. For remote transactions:
+1. For remote transactions -

-	2. The applicant SHALL identify themselves in each new transaction by presenting a temporary secret which was established during a prior transaction or encounter, or sent to the applicant's phone number, email address, or postal address of record.
+  a) The applicant SHALL identify themselves in each new transaction by presenting a temporary secret which was established during a prior transaction or encounter, or sent to the applicant's phone number, email address, or postal address of record.

-	3. Long-term authenticator secrets SHALL only be issued to the applicant within a protected session.
+  b) Long-term authenticator secrets SHALL only be issued to the applicant within a protected session.

-2. For physical transactions:
+2. For physical transactions -

-	3. The applicant SHALL identify themselves in person by either using a secret as described above, or through the use of a biometric that was recorded during a prior encounter.
+  a) The applicant SHALL identify themselves in person by either using a secret as described above, or through the use of a biometric that was recorded during a prior encounter.

-	4. Temporary secrets SHALL not be reused.
+  b) Temporary secrets SHALL not be reused.

-	5. If the CSP issues long-term authenticator secrets during a physical transaction, then they SHALL be loaded locally onto a physical device that is issued in person to the applicant or delivered in a manner that confirms the address of record.
+  c) If the CSP issues long-term authenticator secrets during a physical transaction, then they SHALL be loaded locally onto a physical device that is issued in person to the applicant or delivered in a manner that confirms the address of record.

-#### <a name="post-enroll-bind">/<a> 6.1.2.
+#### <a name="post-enroll-bind"></a> 6.1.2.
 Post-Enrollment Binding

-##### 6.1.2.1.
-Binding of additional authenticator at existing AAL
+#### 6.1.2.1.
+Binding of Additional Authenticator at Existing AAL

 CSPs and verifiers SHOULD encourage subscribers to maintain at least two valid authenticators of each factor they will be using, with the exception of memorized secrets.
-For example, a subscriber that usually uses a one-time OTP device as a physical authenticator MAY also be issued a number of look-up secret authenticators, or register a device for out-of-band authentication, in case the physical authenticator is lost, stolen, or damaged.
+For example, a subscriber that usually uses an OTP device as a physical authenticator MAY also be issued a number of look-up secret authenticators, or register a device for out-of-band authentication, in case the physical authenticator is lost, stolen, or damaged.

 Accordingly, CSPs SHOULD permit the binding of additional authenticators to a subscriber's account.
 Before adding the new authenticator, the CSP SHALL first require the subscriber to authenticate at the AAL (or a higher AAL) at which the new authenticator will be used.
 When an authenticator is added, the CSP SHOULD send a notification to the subscriber.
 The CSP MAY limit the number of authenticators that may be bound in this manner.

-##### 6.1.2.2.
-Adding an additional factor to a one-factor account
+#### 6.1.2.2.
+Adding an Additional Factor to a One-factor Account

-If the subscriber's account has only one authentication factor bound to it (at IAL 1/AAL 1), and an additional authenticator of a different authentication factor is to be added, the subscriber MAY request that the account be upgraded to AAL 2 (but still at IAL 1).
+If the subscriber's account has only one authentication factor bound to it (at IAL1/AAL1), and an additional authenticator of a different authentication factor is to be added, the subscriber MAY request that the account be upgraded to AAL2 (but still at IAL1).
 Once this has been done, the CSP SHALL no longer permit the subscriber to use single-factor authentication.

-Prior to binding the new authenticator, the CSP SHALL first require the subscriber to authenticate at AAL 1.
+Prior to binding the new authenticator, the CSP SHALL first require the subscriber to authenticate at AAL1.
 The CSP SHOULD send a notification of the event to the subscriber.

-##### 6.1.2.3.
-Replacement of lost authentication factor
+#### 6.1.2.3.
+Replacement of Lost Authentication Factor

-If a subscriber loses all authenticators of a factor necessary to complete multi-factor authentication and has been identity proofed at IAL 2 or 3, that subscriber SHALL repeat the identity proofing process.
-An abbreviated proofing process, confirming the binding of the claimant to previously-supplied evidence MAY be used if the CSP has retained the evidence from the original proofing process pursuant to a privacy risk assessment as described in [SP 800-63A](sp800-63a.html) section 4.2.
+If a subscriber loses all authenticators of a factor necessary to complete multi-factor authentication and has been identity proofed at IAL2 or IAL3, that subscriber SHALL repeat the identity proofing process.
+An abbreviated proofing process, confirming the binding of the claimant to previously-supplied evidence MAY be used if the CSP has retained the evidence from the original proofing process pursuant to a privacy risk assessment as described in [[SP 800-63A, Section 4.2]](sp800-63a.html#genProofReqs).
 The CSP SHALL require the claimant to authenticate using an authenticator of the remaining factor, if any, to confirm binding to the existing identity.
-Reestablishment of authentication factors at IAL 3 SHALL be done in person and SHALL verify the biometric collected during the proofing process.
+Reestablishment of authentication factors at IAL3 SHALL be done in person and SHALL verify the biometric collected during the proofing process.

 The CSP SHOULD send a notification of the event to the subscriber; this MAY be the same notice as is required as part of the proofing process.

 #### 6.1.3.
-Binding to a subscriber-provided authenticator
+Binding to a Subscriber-provided Authenticator

 A subscriber MAY already possess authenticators suitable for authentication at a particular AAL.
-For example, he or she MAY have a two-factor authenticator from a social network provider, considered AAL 2 and IAL 1, and would like to use those credentials at a relying party that requires IAL 2.
+For example, he or she MAY have a two-factor authenticator from a social network provider, considered AAL2 and IAL1, and would like to use those credentials at an RP that requires IAL2.

 CSPs SHOULD, where practical, accommodate the use of subscriber-provided authenticators in order to relieve the burden to the subscriber of managing a large number of authenticators.
-Binding of these authenticators SHALL be done as described in section 6.1.2.1.
+Binding of these authenticators SHALL be done as described in [Section 6.1.2.1](#post-enroll-bind).

 #### 6.1.4.
 Renewal